xolox/vim-easytags/README.md

     :let g:easytags_file = '~/.vim/tags'

 A leading `~` in the `g:easytags_file` variable is expanded to your current home directory (`$HOME` on UNIX, `%USERPROFILE%` on Windows).

+### The `g:easytags_dynamic_files` option

+By default `:UpdateTags` only writes to the global tags file.
+If you use the following setting to enable project specific tags files:

+    :set tags=./tags;

+You can enable this option so that the project specific tags files are written instead of the global tags file:

+    :let g:easytags_dynamic_files = 1

+When you enable this option, the easytags plug-in will use the first filename returned by [tagfiles()](http://vimdoc.sourceforge.net/htmldoc/eval.html#tagfiles%28%29) as the tags file to write.
+Note that `tagfiles()` is reevaluated every time the plug-in runs.

 ### The `g:easytags_always_enabled` option